 This fully online course is designed to help workplaces improve hand safety by developing in staff an awareness of the risks and then clearly highlighting best-practice when working with tools or machinery.
 This hand safety training is CPD accredited.

-For those whose hands are at risk from crush or cut injures though tools or machinery, this online Hand Safety training provides the knowledge needed to work safely.
-We all know that our hands are extremely valuable.
-We need them to work, manoeuvre through everyday life, and express ourselves.
-But at times we can take our hands for granted.
-In the construction industry, about 1 in 4 work related injuries involve the hands.
-And, injuries are often severe and sometimes life-changing.
+For those whose hands are at risk from crush or cut injures though tools or machinery, this online Hand Safety Awareness training course provides the knowledge needed to work safely.

 This Hand Safety Awareness course aims to reduce the chance of had injuries in the workplace.
 This is achieved by educating applicable legislation, best practice and how to select appropriate Personal Protective Equipment